Should I Tip My Wedding or Elopement Vendors?

 “How does tipping work in the wedding industry?”
 This is an incredibly valid question to ask.
 The wedding industry is a unique meld of a bunch of other industries, tied together by a shared passion for celebrating love.
 It’s hard to know which rules translate over, and which ones get left behind.
 We are thrilled to know that you are asking this question in the first place and want to plan to financially contribute to your vendors in this way.
 Let’s talk about tipping as part of your wedding budget and how you can create a game plan that acknowledges your vendors for the energetic bliss their work provides on your special day.
+If you need more boundary setting help, view our blog here.

 A bride walking to her groom up a hill to a cliff over the Puget Sound.